gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 Welcome to the _new_ and _improved_ Gatsby Gazette.
 It's been a while.
 We have a lot to talk about.

-This edition features our work on making Gatsby more stable, the Themes Jam, Jason _Blitz_ Lengstorf, highlights from the community and the revamped Community Maintainers meeting.
+This edition features our work on making Gatsby more stable, the Themes Jam, some solid documentation improvements, exciting livestreams featuring Jason _Blitz_ Lengstorf, highlights from the community and the revamped Core Maintainers meeting.

 ## Team Highlights